djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - Validate that you have access to the right techzone environment for this lab.
 - Validate that you have access to a credentials file that you instructor will share with you before starting the labs.
 - If you're an instructor running this lab, check the **Instructor's guides** to set up all environments and systems.
-- Make sure that your instructors has provided the following:
+- Make sure that your instructor has provided the following:
   - **OpenAPI Specs**
-  - **An unique username to test the workflow.**
+  - **A customer username registered in the insurance database.**

 ### Agent Builder Implementation